tarunsachdeva/blog/_posts/essays.markdown

-Software and Society: Exploration of how software is like plastic, becoming closer to us.
+(1) Software and Society: An exploration of how software, like plastic, will one day .
-Companies as Systems: Exploration of company systems and how they operate.
+(2) Companies as Systems: Exploration of company systems and how they operate.
-How Decentralization Happens: Exploration of how trust is lost in intermediaries and the opportunities it creates.
+(3) How Decentralization Happens: An exploration of how trust is lost in intermediaries and the opportunities it creates.